 Once you are approved for a specific loan amount, it's up to you to decide how much you can commit to spending on a monthly mortgage.
 While it may be tempting to use the maximum amount you are approved for, it’s important to take into account other home expenses you will incur like property taxes, association fees, maintenance, and other necessities including furniture, window treatments, and landscaping.
 Be sure to factor these in to your monthly expenses when deciding how much you will borrow from your mortgage lender.

 Negotiating the price on new builds is often easier than negotiating an amount for pre-owned properties.
 When purchasing a home from a previous owner, you may go back and forth in negotiations more as they may have more emotional ties to the property.
 Builders are typically more eager to make a sale and are often willing to negotiate on the price and, in some cases, lot lines.

-Building a new home will allow for some control over finishes and fixtures, as well as appliances – which are becoming increasingly energy efficient.
-Not only can these modifications add personal touches to your home, they also have the potential to add value.
+Building a new home will allow for some control over finishes and fixtures, as well as appliances – which are becoming increasingly energy-efficient.
+Not only can these modifications add personal touches to your home, but they also have the potential to add value.

 Many new builds are in ‘up and coming’ areas, meaning they may not be in a prime location (yet).
 Be sure to consider your commute to work and daily activities before deciding to move forward with a construction contract.

 There may be less privacy.
 Many new build subdivisions are planted with young trees that will take a while to grow.
 In addition, the homes tend to be close to one another as they are often built on smaller lots.

 New neighborhoods may require homeowners association fees (HOAs) and have association rules.
 If you know you will need additional exterior buildings (such as a storage shed) or have your heart set on a specific exterior paint color, make sure your desires are in accordance with the association policies before moving forward with your build.